Q: What’s this show about?

 Q; How often do episodes get released?

-A: At this point, twice a month, or nearabouts — but typically, the 1st and the 15th of each month.
+A: At this point, once a month, or nearabouts — but typically, the 1st of each month.
 If we choose to go more or less frequently, we’ll let you know here and elsewhere.